George Carnegie Palmer: Projects

-Personal
+Personal life

-Palmer married Helen Campbell on June 2,1892 in Calvary Church, New York City.
-They had four children; three daughters survived infancy: Helen C. Palmer (born 1895), Sarah S. Palmer (born 1897), and Georgiana K. Palmer (born 1899.
+Palmer married Helen Campbell on June 2, 1892 in Calvary Church of New York City.
+They had four children; three daughters survived infancy: Helen C. Palmer (born 1895), Sarah S. Palmer (born 1897), and Georgiana K. Palmer (born 1899).
 In 1900, the family lived at 48 West 9th Street in Greenwich Village with three servants/nurses.
 By 1910, the family had moved to 65 Miller Road in Morristown, New Jersey where they lived with two servants.

 Palmer was a director of both the Morris County Savings Bank and the Morristown Trust Company.
 He was a member of the Morris County Golf Club, the St. Anthony Club of New York, and the Morristown Club of which he was president of for 25 years.

-Palmer died at his home in Morristown, New Jersey in 1934.
+Palmer died at his home in Morristown, New Jersey on February 29, 1934.